oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 their credentials in a mobile wallet or mobile phone that they already carry with them.

-There are three variants of cross-device flows, depending on how the session between the Initiating Device and the Authorization Device is established.
+There are three cross-device flow patterns for transferring the authorization request between the Initiating Device to the Authorization Device.

  - User transferred: In the first variant, the user initiates the authroization process with the authorization server by copying